vonglasow/atoum-documentation/source/en/cookbooks/framework.inc.rst

    }

 .. note::
-   L'inclusion de l'archive PHAR d'atoum n'est nécessaire que pour Symfony 2.0.
-Supprimez cette ligne dans le cas où vous utilisez Symfony 2.1+.
+   The inclusion of atoum's PHAR archive is only necessary for Symfony 2.0.
+Remove this line if you use Symfony 2.1+.

 .. note::
-   Par défaut, atoum utilise le namespace tests/units pour les tests.
-Or Symfony 2 et son class loader exigent des majuscules au début des noms.
-Pour cette raison, nous changeons le namespace des tests grâce à la méthode setTestNamespace('Tests\Units').
+   By default, atoum uses namespace tests/units for testing.
+However Symfony 2 and its class loader require capitalization at the beginning of the names.
+For this reason, we change the namespace of the tests through the method: setTestNamespace('Tests\Units').

-Étape 3: écriture d'un test
+Step 3: write a test
 -----------------------------------------------------

-Dans le répertoire Tests/Units, il vous suffit de recréer l'arborescence des classes que vous souhaitez tester (par exemple src/Acme/DemoBundle/Tests/Units/Entity/Car.php).
+In the Tests/Units directory, simply recreate the tree of the classes that you want to test (for example src/Acme/DemoBundle/Tests/Units/Entity/Car.php).

-Créons notre fichier de test:
+Create our test file:

 .. code-block:: php